klavins/LeanW26/md/src/Introduction/Datatypes.md

 Exercises
 ===

-<ex/> Define a tree type `MyTree` where every node may have any number of children.
+<ex/> Define a tree type `MyTree` where every node may have any number of
+children.
 Define an instance of `Repr` for it so you can print it nicely.
+Define a few example trees demonstrating the feature of your datatype.

-Define a method that maps a function onto the tree.
+<ex/> Define a method that maps a function onto the tree.
+Demonstrate
+the method by mapping a function that squares it's argument onto a tree made of natural numbers.

-Create a function that converts a `BTree` to a `MyTree`.
+<ex/> Create a function that converts a `BTree` to a `MyTree`.
 Test on examples.

+Exercises
+===

 <ex/> Consider the *Dyadic Rationals*, which consist of fractions who's denominators
 are powers of two defined inductively as follows: